 Advance Care Planning Resources

 There are many forms and resources available online.
-Here we provide links to those commonly used in the Washington DC region and Commonwealth of Virginia.
+Here we provide documents for download and hyperlinks to resources commonly used in the Washington DC region and Commonwealth of Virginia.

 AARP is a nonprofit, nonpartisan organization that helps people 50 and older improve the quality of their lives.
 Their website offers numerous references and articles about caregiving and end-of-life.

 The ABA Commission on Law and Aging is a collaborative and interdisciplinary leader of the Association’s work to strengthen and secure the legal rights, dignity, autonomy, quality of life, and quality of care of aging persons.
 They have many research and resources available for the public.
-One of their available documents for download include Making Medical Decisions for Someone Else.
+One of the documents available for download is Making Medical Decisions for Someone Else.